County cricket: First-class counties

 The full name of each club is the name of the county followed by the words County Cricket Club, often abbreviated as CCC.

 Other teams with first-class status

 MCC

-The opening first-class game of an English county cricket season has traditionally been played at Lord's between the MCC and the Champion County (the club that won the County Championship the previous year).
-When the Marylebone Cricket Club (MCC) plays against one of the first-class counties, the game is granted first-class status.
+The opening first-class game of an English and Welsh county cricket season has traditionally been played at Lord's between the Marylebone Cricket Club (MCC) and the Champion County (the club that won the County Championship the previous year).
+When the MCC plays against one of the first-class counties, the game is granted first-class status.

 MCC Universities

-The six MCC-sponsored University (MCCU) teams, were until 2020 also afforded first-class status for some of their matches against a first-class county.
+The six MCC-sponsored University (MCCU) teams were until 2020 also afforded first-class status for some of their matches against a first-class county.
 They were: